GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 ![Custom Endpoint Overview](../../images/custom-endpoint-overview.png)

+## Added support for "Global Fields"

+The GraphQL schema exposes types, such as `Post`, `User` and `Comment`, and the fields available for every type, such as `Post.title`, `User.name` and `Comment.responses`.
+These fields deal with "data", as they retrieve some specific piece of data from an entity.

+However, there is also a different kind of fields: those providing "functionality" instead of data.
+These fields need not be restricted to a specific type, as they are potentially useful to all types.

+"Functionality" fields are not distinctively supported by the GraphQL spec.
+As such, Gato GraphQL offers them as a custom feature, under the name of "Global Fields".
+This feature allows us to define a global field only once, and it will be made accessible under every single type in the GraphQL schema.

+These are some examples of global fields, offered by some of the extensions:

+The **HTTP Client** extension offers fields which connect to external API endpoints and retrieve data from them:

+- `_sendHTTPRequest`
+- `_sendJSONObjectItemHTTPRequest`
+- `_sendJSONObjectCollectionHTTPRequest`
+- `_sendGraphQLHTTPRequest`

+The **PHP Functions via Schema** extension offers fields which expose functionalities commonly found in programming languages (such as PHP):

+- `_not`
+- `_if`
+- `_equals`
+- `_isEmpty`
+- `_echo`
+- `_sprintf`
+- `_arrayItem`
+- `_arrayAddItem`
+- `_arrayUnique`

 ## The Settings page has been re-designed

 Due to the great number of modules in the plugin, the Settings page required several rows to display all tabs, which was not very polished.